A look at COVID-19 travel restrictions in each province and territory

 British Columbia

-British Columbia relaxed restrictions on travel within the province this week as data suggests that COVID-19 cases have tapered off.
+British Columbia has relaxed restrictions on travel within the province as data suggests that COVID-19 cases have tapered off.

 Hotels, motels, spas, resorts, hostels and RV parks are now allowed to resume operating.
 Most provincial campgrounds, trails and other recreation sites are also open.